Notavatarkorra/notavatarkorra.github.io/Time on class.md

 After that there are 12 exams and trainings.
 The trainings take a MIMIMUM of an hour because there's about 55-66 questions.
 GENEROUSLY that's 30 seconds for her to explain it and 30 seconds for you to doit.
 They honestly take more like 1 hour and 30 minutes if you account for the fact that that's an extra minimum of 6 minutes per exam that's 66 minutes, making mistakes and redoing ones you messed up, or repeating what she said.

 The exams are the same so already the exams and trainings take 12 hours.
-Each assignment takes about 20 minutes.
+Each assignment can take about 20 minutes.
 Really they take about 30 minutes if you are checking your graded work and resubmitting for points so generously we can say 25 min per assignment.

 12 assignments